Top Must Have Travel Gadgets for Smart Backpackers and Nomads

 You won’t need it if you’re going for a few weeks but Neti Pot will work magic for those working remotely and backpackers who are planning to stay in various places.
 Locals are familiar with the problem as it’s very common around humid and polluted places.
 Trust me, you will thank me for keeping your lungs clean despite having to smell fumes lingering in the flat, humid air on a daily basis!

 Depends on what and where you’re going to go.
-For the bigger cities in Thailand it is not necessary at all, especially if your goal is to do the usual touristy parts.
+For the bigger cities in Thailand, it is not necessary at all, especially if your goal is to do the usual touristy parts.
 What if you are a backpacker or a nomad who likes exploring less known places?

-This is NOT any form of essential item but… let me tell you why you will fall for it. we brought our projector from England because we already had it and simply because we are so in love with it!
+This is NOT any form of an essential item but… let me tell you why you will fall for it. we brought our projector from England because we already had it and simply because we are so in love with it!
 If you like watching your good old series or documentaries, this little gadget will give you 1000 times better experience than the laptop and won’t weigh much either.

 We took it with us on the assumption that if we struggle finding affordable accommodation, we can find a simple room with wi-fi.
 All you need is online anyway and having an empty wall in the room will turn your room into a mini cinema at no cost whilst the room price can drop by quite a bit.
-One investment, pays off in the long run!
+One investment pays off in the long run!

 Let us know which ones out of our must have travel gadgets seem to be most useful to you and where are you planning to use them (if you haven’t yet!)